Stephanie McLean (model): Career

 Born Stephanie Harrison, after starting her career in fashion modeling, she posed in both Mayfair magazine and as a Penthouse cover girl.

 Stephanie was the Penthouse Pet Of The Month for April 1970 and was selected as the 1971 Pet Of The Year, being featured in a pictorial and on the cover of the September issue.
-She has the distinction of being the first awarded the title in the US.
+She has the distinction of being the first awarded the Pet Of The Year title in the US.
+She was also on the February 1974 cover of the British edition of Cosmopolitan magazine.

 Personal life

-McLean met British motorcycle racer Barry Sheene, in 1975, while he was on crutches following a racing accident.
+McLean met British motorcycle racer Barry Sheene in 1975, while he was on crutches following a racing accident.
 After divorcing her first husband, she and Sheene married in 1984, and had two children, a son and a daughter.
 The family emigrated to Australia in 1987, to try to ease Sheene's arthritis from his racing injuries.
-Following a battle with throat and stomach cancers, Sheene died in March 2003.
+Her husband died of throat and stomach cancer in March 2003.